gingerchew/Docs/en/extras/migx/migx.frontend-usage.md

 </ul>
 ```

 Let's break this down.
 The first parameter, `&tvname`, refers to the name of the MIGX TV that we created in Backend Usage, Step 2. `&tpl` refers to either a code string for which to use with the MIGX items or the name of a chunk.
-If you're using a code string, make sure to prepend the code as above with @CODE.
+If you're using a code string, make sure to prepend the code as above with `@CODE:`.

 If you're using [phpthumbof](extras/phpthumbof "phpThumbOf"), you will need to use a chunk and not a code string.